-Our research employs a qualitative method (specifically, in-depth interviews) to examine migrants' personal stories about remittances, given our focus on the tensions at stake (Lindelöf and Taylor, 2011).
-This approach is appropriate since qualitative data is collected in close proximity to the phenomenon being studied and emphasizes people's lived experiences, which helps construct the meanings they attach to events surrounding them (Miles et al., 2013).
-Our research focused on a diverse and heterogeneous group of African migrants living in the UK, whom we studied and interviewed.
+Our research employs a qualitative method (specifically, in-depth interviews) to examine migrants' personal stories about remittances, given our focus on the tensions at stake.
+This approach is appropriate since qualitative data is collected in close proximity to the phenomenon being studied and emphasizes people's lived experiences, which helps construct the meanings they attach to events surrounding them (Miles, Huberman, and Saldana 2013).
+Our research focused on a diverse and heterogeneous group of African migrants living in the United Kingdom, whom we studied and interviewed.
 This approach allowed us to collect detailed and rich data that accurately reflected the experiences of these migrants.
-With this approach, we were able to construct a narrative of the events and remittance behavior while also gaining insight into the meanings they attached to these experiences (Miles et al., 2013).
+With this approach, we were able to construct a narrative of the events and remittance behavior while also gaining insight into the meanings they attached to these experiences (Miles, Huberman, and Saldana 2013).

-3.2.
 Data Collection

-Participants for the study were recruited using different social association groups (religious and scholarly groups) of African migrants living in the UK.
-These social groups allowed us to contact participants throughout the UK who self-identified as African migrants with strong links to their home country.
-Also, participants must have lived in the UK for at least two years and periodically remitted money to their home country.
+Participants for the study were recruited using different social association groups (religious and scholarly groups) of African migrants living in the United Kingdom.
+These social groups allowed us to contact participants throughout the United Kingdom who self-identified as African migrants with strong links to their home country.
+Also, participants must have lived in the United Kingdom for at least two years and periodically remitted money to their home country.
 Participants were also asked to recommend their contacts for the study.
 In all such cases of snowball sampling, referees turned out to be members of the social groups and criteria for inclusion initially targeted.

-We recruited 50 participants from 6 African countries, of whom 34 were males and 16 were females, reflecting a gender distribution that aligns with broader patterns observed in migrant professional cohorts.
-While 24 of the participants are from Nigeria, the others are from Ghana (5 participants), Kenya (6 participants), Malawi (4 participants), Zambia (5 participants), and Zimbabwe (6 participants).
+We recruited 50 participants from six African countries, of whom 34 were males and 16 were females, reflecting a gender distribution that aligns with broader patterns observed in migrant professional cohorts.
+While 24 of the participants are from Nigeria, the others are from Ghana (five participants), Kenya (six participants), Malawi (four participants), Zambia (five participants), and Zimbabwe (six participants).
 The sample included individuals employed as university lecturers, healthcare practitioners, consultants, business managers, and professionals in fields such as information technology, finance, and law.
 While some participants possessed doctoral and postgraduate qualifications, with 17 having a PhD and 13 possessing a master's degree, others held undergraduate qualifications, with 10 possessing an undergraduate degree, and the rest possessed vocational certifications such as NVQs or industry-specific credentials like ACCA.
-The length of participants' residence in the UK varied considerably, ranging from two years to over two decades.
-Geographically, they were dispersed across key urban centers including London, Birmingham, Nottingham, Manchester, Sheffield, Liverpool, and Edinburgh, among others.
-These cities have a record number of African migrants in the UK (UK Office of National Statistics, 2020).
+The length of participants' residence in the United Kingdom varied considerably, ranging from two years to over two decades.
+Geographically, they were dispersed across key urban centers including London, Birmingham, Nottingham, Manchester, Sheffield, Liverpool, Edinburgh, among others.
+These cities have a record number of African migrants in the United Kingdom (UK Office of National Statistics 2020).
 Notably, university lecturers constituted a significant proportion of the sample, with many having established sustained careers in academia.
 Healthcare practitioners were also well represented, occupying both clinical and managerial roles.
-Additionally, the cohort included individuals engaged in consultancy, finance, and entrepreneurial activities (Eisenhardt, 1989; Miles and Huberman, 1994; Yin, 2009).
-This diverse sample underscores the wide-ranging career pathways and settlement experiences among skilled migrants in the UK.
+Additionally, the cohort included individuals engaged in consultancy, finance, and entrepreneurial activities (Eisenhardt 1989; Miles and Huberman 1994; Yin 2009).
+This diverse sample underscores the wide-ranging career pathways and settlement experiences among skilled migrants in the United Kingdom.
 The varied professional trajectories observed reflect migrants' capacity to navigate occupational transitions, acquire advanced qualifications, and integrate into different sectors of the labor market.
-These insights contribute to a deeper understanding of migrants' economic participation and social integration within the UK's professional landscape.
+These insights contribute to a deeper understanding of migrants' economic participation and social integration within the United Kingdom's professional landscape.